DIPSAS/emetra/README.md

       property LastError: string read fLastError;
     end;

-The reasoning behind this change is that it should "hurt" to use a property accessor directly.
-You should know immediately that this is not how you are supposed to use this value.
-Property accessors are
+The reasoning behind using the unusual style `Get_PropertyName` is that it should "hurt" to use a property accessor directly.
+You should know immediately that this is not how you are supposed to use it, simply because writing the code feels awkward.

 ### Method arguments

-Always use A as a prefix for arguments, with **only one exception**.
+Always use a captial "A" as a prefix for arguments, with **only one exception**.
 Is acceptable to use `Sender: TObject`, because **Sender** is almost never seen as a property name.
 Observe that using `Value` as a parameter name is not acceptable, as **Value** is not an uncommon property name, thus leading to unwanted confusion.

 ### Constants